yxlow07/yxlow07.github.io/content/blog/naic.md

 2. The model should be "complex enough" to learn the features of the kuihs.
 3. The model should exceed our baseline accuracy (more on this later).

 The easiest way to train a model to classify kuihs is through **transfer learning**.
-Training a model from scratch requires hyperparameter tuning, modiying the layers of the neural network to improve performance, etc., which is why we ultimately decided against it.
+Training a model from scratch requires hyperparameter tuning, modifying the layers of the neural network to improve performance, etc., which is why we ultimately decided against it.

-Before we even start deciding the model, we should train a **baseline** in order to assess the *improvement* of our model.
-We went with **Teachable Machine by Google**, which lets us setup and train in less than 10 minutes.
+Before we even start deciding the model, we should train a **baseline** to assess the *improvement* of our model.
+We went with **Teachable Machine by Google**, which lets us set up and train in less than 10 minutes.
 With some runs, the best we manage to get is `57% testing accuracy`, given `~100 images` per kuih class.

 Selecting a model is a simple task that is quite *common* in competitions like these.
 We repeat a simple process to determine the best model for our data and usage.